-The data basis consists of measurement data from meteorological (met) met masts over a measuring time which is characterized by a high availability on the basis of which the influence of measurement gaps and their filling is investigated (subsection 2.1), as well as numerical data used for filling the gaps in the measurement data and the subsequent long-term extrapolation (subsection 2.2).
+The data basis consists of measurement data from met masts over a measuring time which is characterised by a high availability on the basis of which the influence of measurement gaps and their filling is investigated (Sect.
+2.1), as well as numerical data used for filling the gaps in the measurement data and the subsequent long-term extrapolation (Sect.
+2.2).